What Automated Customer Service Means [and How to Make it Real]

 2.5.
 Automatically close chats after inactive time

-When a chat becomes inactive, it definitely clogs your team’s performance.
+When a chat becomes inactive, it clogs your team’s performance.
 To omit the chaos in your Inbox, you can let automated customer service do its thing.
-If your software allows it, active the closing of inactive chats automatically.
+If your software allows it, activate the closing of inactive chats automatically.

 2.6.
 Snooze important chats to get reminders about them later